New Hire Reporting

 (Jump to state content for this section)

-Author: Sara M. Wincek
+Original Author: Sara M. Wincek

 - Employers are required by federal and state law to report information about newly hired and rehired employees.
 All 50 states and the District of Columbia require new hire reporting.
 The information reported aids in both the collection of child support and the detection of fraud in other government programs.
 See Reporting Requirements.